wososa/PSI-Sigma/README.md

 PSI<sub>Σ</sub>
 =================
-Previous single-exon PSI approaches were designed for simple splicing events with only one alternative exon, but they can be ambiguous in the case of mutually exclusive exons, multi-exon skipping, and more complex events.
+Percent Spliced-In (PSI) values are commonly used to report alternative pre-mRNA splicing (AS) changes.
+However, previous PSI-detection methods are limited to specific types of AS events.
 PSI-Sigma is using a new splicing index (PSI<sub>Σ</sub>) that is more flexible, can incoporate novel junctions, and can compute PSI values of individual exons in complex splicing events.
 <br/>
  * PSI-Sigma is now released in obfuscated codes since it is not published.